The Short Route to London (1889): A North German Lloyd Brochure on Luxury Ocean Travel and Global Routes

 Travel In Europe

-American travelers who visit Europe for the first time, cannot fail to be struck with the forcible contrast in the system of railroads and especially with the difference existing between our cars and those running there.
+American travelers who visit Europe for the first time cannot fail to be struck by the forcible contrast in the railroad system, especially with the difference between our cars and those running there.

-In almost every country in Europe, there are three classes of cars, viz. : first, second, and third.
-Express trains on the Continent have no third-class, and in a great many cases are formed exclusively of first-class coaches.
+In almost every European country, there are three classes of cars, viz. : first, second, and third.
+Express trains on the Continent have no third-class and, in many cases, are formed exclusively of first-class coaches.

-The first-class is best for long journeys, and we do not recommend second-class, except in Germany, Austria, and Switzerland.
-The cars are of entirely different construction from those in America.
-Each car is generally divided into four compartments, these compartments being entered at each end through a door in the side of the carriage.
+First class is best for long journeys, and we do not recommend second class, except in Germany, Austria, and Switzerland.
+The cars in these countries are of entirely different construction from those in America.
+Each vehicle is generally divided into four compartments, which are entered at each end through a door on the side of the carriage.

 Ladies traveling alone will generally find a compartment specially reserved for them.
 A smoking carriage will be found on almost every train.
 Sleeping cars are to be found in many English and Continental railways.

 Pullman cars run in Great Britain and on the Continent; an early application must be made for accommodation when required.
-Coupes are also used, and places can be secured through the payment of a supplemental fee at the station on departure.
-Railway officials, as a general rule, will be found very courteous and willing to assist travelers whenever the occasion arises.
+Coupes are also used, and places can be secured by paying a supplemental fee at the station on departure.
+Railway officials, as a general rule, will be very courteous and willing to assist travelers whenever the occasion arises.

 Norddeutscher Lloyd Steamship Co.